 Sustainable and meaningful employment for everyone.

-- Offering equitable access to integrated, responsive programs and services that prepare clients for the current and emerging needs within the labour market
+To provide clients with inspiration and skills development that will guide their employment and settlement journey by offering equitable access to integrated, relevant and responsive programs and services that prepare them for the current and emerging needs within the labour market.

 Halton District School Board opens night school leisure classes.